What's Next: Class of 2025

 Hometown: West Caldwell, N.J.

-An influential Hamiltonian: Professor Clark Bowman, who taught my Senior Seminar in Applied Probability, had a major influence on my academic path.
+An influential Hamiltonian: [Assistant Professor of Mathematics and Statistics] Clark Bowman, who taught my Senior Seminar in Applied Probability, had a major influence on my academic path.
 His enthusiasm for mathematical modeling and real-world problem solving sparked my interest in the field of optimization.
 Through his class, I gained not only a deeper appreciation for applied math, but also the confidence to pursue data-driven roles where I can tackle complex operational challenges.

 When I came to Hamilton… I thought I’d head straight to graduate school for mathematics.
 But through courses in mathematics, economics, and computer science — as well as internships at a startup and Amazon — I discovered a passion for applying math in operational and strategic contexts.
 Those experiences, along with guidance from professors and alumni, helped me realize I could blend analytics, optimization, and creativity in a role.